All Quiet on the Western Front-1930

 Grade: A

-All Quiet on the Western Front (1930) is one of the oldest films I have ever seen, and a masterpiece that resonates in present times just as much as the film did nearly one hundred years ago.
+All Quiet on the Western Front (1930) is one of the oldest films I have seen.
+It is a masterpiece that resonates in present times just as much as it did nearly one hundred years ago.

 Based on the banned novel by Erich Maria Remarque, much of the action takes place on the front lines during World War I.